 Do You Need a Workers’ Compensation Attorney for Help With an Overexertion Injury Claim?

 You may qualify for workers’ compensation if your overexertion injury occurred while on the job.
-To file a claim, you will need to contact an attorney immediately.
+To file a claim, you will need to contact a workers’ comp attorney immediately.
 At Work Injury Rights, we offer free case evaluations to ensure you have the best legal team at your full disposal should you have a valid claim.